The Wisconsin Teaching and Certification Resource

 One educational requirement for moving from an initial license to a professional educator license is the professional development plan (PDP).
 This process ensures that teachers continue to grow and develop as professionals, and the renewal (and upgrade) of their teaching certificate is based on the completion of the PDP, and an evaluation of it by the state.

-In January in 2012, the US Bureau of Labor Statistics reported Wisconsin’s unemployment rate at 7.6%, slightly below the national average of 8.5%.
 The Occupational Supply and Demand System projects 3,380 annual job openings in library and education related fields in Wisconsin through 2018.
 In fall 2008 and 2007, the National Center of Education Statistics listed 59,401 public school and 9,910 private school teachers employed throughout the state.
 The average beginning teacher salary in Wisconsin is $32,643 and the average overall teaching salary is $54,195, the 18th highest average among US states according to the National Education Association.
 The NEA also notes teacher shortages in urban areas, such as Milwaukee, especially in special education, math, and science.
 The US Department of Education additionally notes slight shortages across the state in career and technical education, English and foreign languages.
 The Wisconsin Education Association Council, an affiliate of the National Education Association, has current information on education policy, budget allocation and local employment and working conditions.
-For more information on state certification please contact local education and teaching schools and programs.

 Wisconsin Teacher Testing Requirements